HEIWA-IT/git/exercices.md

 1. Execute a command to initialize a repository on your computer:
 ```
 $ git init
-Initialized empty Git repository in C:/Users/420753/workspaces/RISE/git_training/.git/
+Initialized empty Git repository in C:/Users/trainer/workspaces/training/git_training/.git/
 ```

-2. Create a file (here it is example.txt with this content "this is example") and execute git status:
+2. Create a file (here it is example.txt with this content "this an example") and execute git status:
 ```
 $ git status
 On branch master